Randy Kutcher

-Randy Scott Kutcher (born April 20, 1960) is a former Major League Baseball utility outfielder for the San Francisco Giants and Boston Red Sox from 1986 through 1990.
-He batted and threw right-handed.
+Randy Scott Kutcher (born April 20, 1960) is a former Major League Baseball outfielder and utility infielder.
+He played for the San Francisco Giants and Boston Red Sox from 1986 through 1990.

-Kutcher was born in Anchorage, Alaska.
+Kutcher was born in Anchorage, Alaska and attended Palmdale High School in Palmdale, California, where he also played football and basketball.
+The Giants drafted him in the fourth round of the 1979 MLB draft.
 He was a member of two division-winning teams in his three seasons with the Red Sox, in 1988 and 1990, when he and Kevin Romine split duties as reserve outfielders for the Red Sox behind All-Star starters Mike Greenwell, Ellis Burks and Dwight Evans.
-Kutcher wore jersey number 5 and, later, 55.
+Kutcher wore jersey number 5 in 1988, later switching to 55.

+In 1995, he was a replacement player in spring training for the New York Yankees during the ongoing strike.

 In 448 career at bats, Kutcher was a .228 hitter with 10 home runs and 40 runs batted in.